Thai Visa for visitors, business, retirement in Thailand

 Visas for Thailand can be obtained from any convenient Royal Thai Embassy or consular office.
 For example, a British Passport holder can get a Thai visa in London, Los Angeles, Penang, Vientiane or any other Thai Visa Office.

-Visa for Thailand from the Thai Embassy, Vientiane, Lao PDR
+Visa for Thailand from the Royal Thai Embassy, Vientiane

 A 60 day visitor visa for Thailand costs 1000 Baht ($30).
-Applications are accepted before midday only (get there as early as possible) and will be available for collection the next afternoon.
-Apply Friday for Monday collection.
+Applications are accepted before midday only (get there early, preferably by 8.30 a.m.) and will be available for collection the next afternoon.
+Apply on Friday for Monday collection.
 This type of visa can be extended at any Immigration Office for a further thirty days for 1900 baht ($55).
-The Thai Visa Office is now located several kilometres from the Morning Market on the road leading to Wat That Luang (opposite Kolao Motors).
+The Thai Visa Office is located several kilometres from the Morning Market on the road leading to Wat That Luang (opposite Kolao Building).

 Passport holders of these countries are given a 15 day Thai visa on arrival: